chinamike65/hugo-tuolesi/content/book4/book4en.md

 (3) A bodhisattva who surpassed Theravada Arhats who just developed Bodhicitta, surpassed sound in the convenient method, and surpassed Arhats and Hans in saving sentient beings.

-Since the Bodhisattva of the Seven Grounds, he has surpassed Arahants in wisdom.
+Since the Bodhisattva of the Seven Grounds, he has surpassed Arhats in wisdom.

 (4) After receiving the blessings of the Buddhas and Tathagatas and attaining bodhicitta, one can quickly practice and become a Buddha, and it is difficult to achieve bodhicitta.